Credit and debt

 - Revolving – “R” – credit cards, credit is always available up to your limit, you must make regular payments

 The numbers that are with each entry go from 0 up to 9 and mean how timely you make your payments.
-0 means unused or new, 1 is pays within 30 days or due date, continues on up to 9 which means a bad debt.
+0 means unused or new, 1 is paid within 30 days or due date continues on up to 9 which means a bad debt.

 A recent article on Alberta statistics states that :

 - 34% of Alberta Baby Boomers do NOT have RRSP’s

 - 51% of Alberta Baby Boomers do NOT have a company pension plan

 - The average debt for 65 and over in Canada is $47,549 (as of 2012)